 Humidity and Royal Icing

-High humidity is straight-up the devil when it comes to drying royal icing.
+A humid environment is straight-up the devil when it comes to drying royal icing.
 As moisture from the icing needs to be drawn out for it to harden, having excess moisture in the air is just about the worst thing.
 I learned this the hard way after letting some cookies sit out overnight in a humid Buffalo summer (and also, I did not have air conditioning).
 I came to get them the next morning and they were STILL tacky.
 It was the worst feeling!

 Though I’m sure dehydrators would work just fine for humid climates, the trick that works best for me is a window air conditioner.
 I often let royal icing cookies dry right in front of that AC and it helps them dry super smooth and shiny.